-The second-most important factor is having a great link network.
+The second-most important factor is a great link network.

-A site with a large number of links from high-authority domains will rank higher than one with fewer backlinks, or with links from less relevant sites.
+A site with many links from high-authority domains will rank higher than one with fewer backlinks or links from less relevant sites.

-In this article, we’ll go over exactly what backlinks are, discuss how they impact SEO, and explain some ways you can build an effective link network.
+In this article, we’ll cover precisely what backlinks are, discuss how they impact SEO, and explain how you can build an effective link network.

-Let’s get the ball rolling with a brief look at what backlinks are and why they matter.
+Let’s get the ball rolling briefly at backlinks and why they matter to your website.

 If another website links to yours, you have a backlink.
 If your site includes an external link, that’s a backlink for the target site.

-Backlinks play a major part in how search engines rank your site, and not all will have a positive impact on your ranking.
-Those that do will be from high-authority websites that people trust.
+Backlinks play a significant part in how search engines rank your site.
+Not all links will positively impact your ranking.
+Those that do will be from websites people trust, which mostly have high domain authority.

-Having backlinks not only helps improve SEO, it also fosters brand recognition.
+Having high-quality backlinks not only helps improve your SEO but also fosters brand recognition.

-Links in a blog post stand out, and some people hover over them before they even read the post.
-For the reader, that creates an association between your brand and the topic of the post.
+Links in a blog post stand out, and some people hover over them before they even read the post for the reader, which creates an association between your brand and the post’s topic.

 Backlinks allow you to reach people who may not otherwise be aware of your business or blog.
-They can help establish a relationship with your audience and attract new social media followers.
+They can help establish relationships with your audience and attract new followers.

 Building a backlink network is easy.
 There are only two steps:

 Both those link-building steps come with challenges.
-Creating high-quality content requires domain knowledge and creativity and researching potential link sites can be time-consuming.
+Creating high-quality content requires domain knowledge and creativity.
+Doing keyword research for potential link-building can be time-consuming.

 We’re going to delve into both those areas, but first, let’s take a quick look at how important a quality link network can be to your site’s SEO.